Skip to main content

 Ensure all meat and fish are thoroughly cooked

-Wild game and river fish are common.
-Always ensure complete cooking to avoid parasites and foodborne illness.
+Wild game and river fish turn up often.
+Make sure both are cooked all the way through to avoid parasites and foodborne illness.

 HIGH